docqai/docq/docs/developer-guide/extensions.md

 Extensions is a type of plugin system that enables you to extend Docq functionality.
 This enables developing custom extensions as external modules.
 Then add to Docq through configuration (so imported dynamically at build time or run).

-Extensions are Python modules that implement one of the `DocqExtension` classes:
+An extension is a Python _module_ that implement one of the `DocqExtension` interface (that is inherits from):

 - `DocqWebUiExtension` - Web UI extensions
 - `DocqWebApiExtension` - Web API extensions (in the future as there's no web API at present)